Frequently Asked Questions and Answers

 If you have other questions, please send them in and we'll try to post an answer for you.

-This FAQ has been compiled from a poll of sword swallowers, a variety of audience members, reporters, interviewers, viewers to our site, doctors, nurses, and other resources from around the world, and is a collaborative work in progress.
-Special thanks to Dai Andrews, Natasha Veruschka, Thom Sellectomy, Geoffrey Cobb, Jewels, Miss Behave, and all the other sword swallowers, reporters, interviewers, doctors, nurses, audience members and others who have helped contribute questions and answers for this FAQ.
+This FAQ is a collaborative work in progress compiled from a poll of sword swallowers and based on questions asked by a variety of audience members, reporters, interviewers, doctors, nurses, viewers to our site, and other resources from around the world.
+Special thanks to Red Stuart, Dai Andrews, Natasha Veruschka, George McArthur, Travis Fessler, Chris Steele, Thom Sellectomy, Geoffrey Cobb, Jewels, Miss Behave, and all the other sword swallowers, doctors, nurses, reporters, interviewers, audience members and others who have contributed questions, answers and input for this FAQ.

-If you would like to quote any portion of this FAQ for use in an article or website, please contact us.
+If you would like to quote any portion of this FAQ for use in an article/website, please contact us.